pramond/S13-Long-read-Amplicon-Analysis/README.md

 sed -i '1~4s/\s\+/_original /' 18S_trim_original.fastq
 ```

 Again, we'll need to convert all the the fastq files to fasta before the taxonomic annotation step.
-We'll use a loop to repeat the conversion for all the fastq files in the folder. (change *username*).
+We'll use a loop to repeat the conversion for all the fastq files in the folder. (don't get on my nerves, change *username*).

 ```
 for i in /export/lv3/scratch/workshop_2021/Users/*username*/S13_LongRead/reads/cutadapt_reads/Length_gradients/*/*fastq;